pcmvanveen/ginlong-mqtt/README.md

 * time
 * sys
 * string
+* influxdb

 You will also need a running MQTT server.
+To store values in the database you need a running influxDB server(version 1.4 or higher is recomended)

 # Setup

 1. Log into the monitoring device, and configure the second IP option to point to the server that this daemon is running on.
 (Daemon defaults to port 9999)
-2. Make sure that the MQTT settings are correct in the daemon.
+2. Make sure that the MQTT and influxd settings are correct in the daemon (config.ini file).
 3. Start the daemon
 4. Add the following to your OpenHAB items (Replace XXXXXXXXXX with the serial number of your inverter)
 ```